 There are certain ways to do it:-

-a) OCR - OCR is the first step of data extraction.
+OCR is the first step of data extraction.
 As essential as this step is, there are certain errors that can happen during OCR:-

 These errors could be rectified by dictionary look-up, k-mer, and n-gram language models.

-b) Rule based extraction - Rule based models work well for structured and semi-structured documents.
+Rule based models work well for structured and semi-structured documents.
 These models can identify key-value pairs/line items by taking a position reference in a document.
 Named-entity recognition approach and n-gram model come handy in identifying a value assigned to a key identifier.
 For example, no matter the position of invoice number in an invoice, a set of strings next to “Invoice Number” or “Invoice No” is the value the model is looking for.

-c) Learning based approach - Deep learning and ML-based OCR-hybrid data extraction techniques need supervised/unsupervised learning to train their models on.
+Deep learning and ML-based OCR-hybrid data extraction techniques need supervised/unsupervised learning to train their models on.
 The efficiency of these models are determined by the accuracy rate and confidence score.
 With the increasing number of documents processed and the amount of training and feedback provided, the model grows in accuracy.
 Docsumo takes the similar approach of data extraction where an ML-based model sits on the top of template based OCR.
 At Docsumo, Simple OCR correction approach along with context based NLP is used to improve the accuracy and the quality of data.

 This step is crucial in detecting the inaccuracies of the extracted data.
 Certain data validation rules are applied within the document so that any inaccuracy could be detected and flagged for correction.
 For example, the ‘total amount payable’ in an invoice should be a sum of ‘subtotal’ and ‘tax payable’.
 If there’s any discrepancy between two, the invoice gets flagged and held for review.